 This section outlines the way we handle personal information which we collect when an individual uses the Digital Hunter website under the domain name www.digitalhunter.com.au.
 If in the event we outsource the development, maintenance and hosting of the website to third party service providers, we may disclose personal information about an individual to our third-party service providers so that they can effectively provide these services.

 An individual may visit the Digital Hunter website without providing us with any personal information.
 However, we may collect personal information about an individual accessing the website if they use the ‘Contact’ section of the website.

+A cookie is a small data file that contains information about your visit to a website.
+This information is provided by your computer during your first visit to a web server.
+The server records this information in a text file and stores this file on your hard drive.
+When you visit the same website again, the server looks for the cookie and structures itself based on the information provided.
 Most browsers are initially set up to accept cookies.
 You can reset your browser to refuse all cookies or to warn you before accepting cookies.
 If you have set your browser to warn you before accepting cookies, you will receive the warning message with each cookie.

 We may, from time to time, include links in the website to the websites of other organisations which may be of interest to you.
 We are not responsible for the privacy practices of these websites.

 If you wish to make a privacy complaint, you may contact the Office using the contact details above.
 You will need to provide us with sufficient details regarding your complaint, as well as any supporting evidence and/or information.
 We will refer your complaint to our legal team who will investigate the issue and determine the steps we will undertake to resolve your complaint.
 We will contact you if we require any additional information and will notify you in writing requesting the same.
 If you feel that we have not adequately dealt with your complaint, you may contact the Australian Privacy Commissioner via www.oaic.gov.au.

 8. CHANGES TO THIS POLICY